kameshX007/SimpleServerSetup/README.md

       4. Install Docker
             - It will install Docker and Docker compose

-  - Finally It will create a server.config file which you can use t setup server next time with exact same settngs.
+  - Finally It will create a server.config file which you can use to setup the server next time with exact same settngs.